-Picking up on faults or insecurities of theirs – being overly honest and just insulting them or making them feel bad about themselves… no, no, no.
+DON’T: pick up on faults or insecurities of theirs – being overly-honest and insulting them… Or do so in a way that you know will make them feel bad about themselves… No, no, no.

-You know this already, but I thought it was worth highlighting in our “rulebook” if you like – it’s definitely worth the reminder anyway!
+You know this already, but I thought it was worth highlighting in our “rulebook” if you like, as it’s definitely worth the reminder!

 3, Don’t Blame Them